-Agile — Why, When and How to Estimate
+Estimations in Agile Environments — Why, When and How to use it

 Estimating is a very common concept in Agile, especially in Scrum teams, which usually estimate their product backlog and sprint backlog.
 Estimating as a concept makes quite a lot of sense, without it life would be pretty hard and surprising.